cf73/ces2021/content/collections/people/claudia-allevato.md

     type: institution
     enabled: true
 email: Claudia@Cambridge-Ellis.org
 bio: 'I am proud to be a long-standing member of the Cambridge-Ellis School.
-Since 2000, I have supported many children from two to four years of age in the day program.
-In the afternoon, I continue helping children learn and grow as a member of the English after-school team.
+Since 2000, I have supported many children from two to four years of age in the Day Program and Rainbow Rooms.
 As a native speaker of Portuguese, I love to share my language and Brazilian culture with all the children at Cambridge-Ellis.
-Outside of school I enjoy family, cooking, dancing, and spending time with my cat Shana.'
+Outside of school, I enjoy my family, cooking, dancing, and spending time with my cat Shana.'
-photo: 'Claudia Allevato.jpg'
+photo: claudia-headshot.png
 role:
   - teacher
 programs: